nvm-sh/nvm/README.md

 **Note:** On OS X, if you get `nvm: command not found` after running the install script, one of the following might be the reason:-

-  - your system may not have a [`.bash_profile file`] where the command is set up.
-Simply create one with `touch ~/.bash_profile` and run the install script again
+  - your system may not have a `.bash_profile` file where the command is set up.
+Create one with `touch ~/.bash_profile` and run the install script again
   - you might need to restart your terminal instance.
 Try opening a new tab/window in your terminal and retry.

 If the above doesn't fix the problem, open your `.bash_profile` and add the following line of code: